 During the e period covered in this report: Yes No No Information 1.7.5a Have any administrative measures (e.g. fines, bans, suspensions) been imposed for CITES-related offences?
 If 'Yes', please indicate how many and for what types of offences.
-If available, please attach details: Imposition of administrative fines and penalties for suspension or revocation of licenses 1.7.5b Have there been any criminal prosecutions of CITES-related offences?
-If 'Yes', how many and for what types of offences?
-If available, removing, carrying, and transporting wildlife without permit please at tach details : Prohibitions: 1.7.5c Have there been any other court actions against CITES- related offences?
-If 'Yes', what were the offences involved and what were the result s?
-Please attach detai ls: 1.7.5d How were any confiscated specimens disposed of? · · · Tick all that apply Return to country of export \square Public zoos or botanical gardens \boxtimes Designated rescue centres \boxtimes Approved private facilities - Euthanasia Other (please specify): captive broodstock \boxtimes Have you encountered any challenges in disposing of confisca ited specii mens?
-No Do you have good practice that you would like to share with ot her Partie s?
-No
+If available, please attach details: 1.7.5b Have there been any criminal prosecutions of CITES-related offences? $\boxtimes$ If 'Yes', how many and for what types of offences?
+If available, please attach details: Amendments in criminal code concerning CITES related offences will enter into force in January 2019 1.7.5c Have there been any other court actions against CITES- related offences?
+If 'Yes', what were the offences involved and what were the results court is involved in all CITES related offences. ?
+Please a attach detail s: Since 2017, 1.7.5d How were any confiscated specimens disposed of?
+Ticł k all that apply Return to country of export Public zoos or botanical gardens $\boxtimes$ Designated rescue centres Approved private facilities - Euthanasia Other (please specify): Destruction in case of dead specime ens $\boxtimes$ Have you encountered any challenges in disposing of confiscated specimens?
+Financial resources are required to ensure proper disposal of confiscated live specimens.
+Do you have good practice that you would like to share with ot her Partie s?